§-Quick questions

 What is effective annual rate?Show answer

-A daily-compounded rate has a slightly higher effective annual rate than the nominal rate:
+A daily-compounded rate has a slightly higher effective annual rate than the nominal rate, because the interest itself earns interest through the year:

 What is minimum monthly repayment?Show answer